-Choose who the follow-up marketing messages are for.
-Choose one or more behaviour-based target groups you want to direct the ad to.
-It is recommended to use several target groups so that there are more people to whom the message can reach and the advertisement works effectively.
+Decide who the follow-up marketing messages are for.
+Choose one or more behaviour-based target groups to whom you want to direct the ad.
+It is recommended to use several target groups so that there are more people who the message can reach and the advertisement works effectively.
 Besides the behaviour-based target group selection, age and gender are no longer defined.
 Advertising must get everyone interested in your activities, regardless of gender and age.